chrhck/contagion/README.md

 ## Code structure

-On overview of the code structure UPDATE THIS!!!
+On overview of the code structure
 ![Sketch of the model](images/Code_Structure.png)